Nevada primary: Heller safe, 2 Democrats battle for governor

-LAS VEGAS (AP) — Dean Heller, the most vulnerable Republican senator seeking re-election this year, has an easy primary battle Tuesday thanks to President Donald Trump, leaving a contentious Democratic battle for governor as Nevada’s most closely-watched primary race.
+LAS VEGAS (AP) — Dean Heller, the most vulnerable Republican senator seeking re-election this year, has an easy primary battle on Tuesday thanks to President Donald Trump, leaving a contentious Democratic battle for governor as Nevada’s most closely-watched primary race.

 Heller, the only GOP senator seeking re-election in a state won by Democrat Hillary Clinton in 2016, faces four lesser-known candidates in the primary after the president persuaded Republican Danny Tarkanian to drop out.
 Tarkanian is seeking a U.S. House seat, instead.